metalisx/metalisx/readme.txt

 3.1 Browsers

-The web applications are supported in the browsers Firefox, Chrome and Internet Explorer 8+.
+The web applications are supported in the browsers Firefox, Chrome and Internet Explorer 10+, Edge.

 3.2 Application Server

-The monitor web application is developed for the WildFly 9.0.1.Final application server.
+The monitor web application is developed for the WildFly 10.0.0.Final application server.

 The monitor web application uses: